 This tract consists primarily of natural woodlands and wetlands.
 The site exhibits a remarkable amount of relief for Florida landscapes, with elevations ranging from five feet above mean sea level at points along the creek to 90 feet above mean sea level on the sandhills in the property’s southern portion.
 The property’s most distinctive characteristics are the seepage slopes and steep ravines that result from a series of naturally eroding seepage streams.
 These sensitive ecosystems support a wide variety of native aquatic and wetland-dependent species.
 The property exhibits a diversity of natural communities, some classified as being imperiled in Florida because of their rarity and vulnerability to natural or man-made factors.
 About 2.7 miles of the south shore of Black Creek is protected from development to maintain the important recharge functions of the upland sandhill community.

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 The conservation area has a variety of listed species, including gopher tortoise and pitcher plant.
 Roosting and nesting wading birds make their home here.
 Other wildlife seen in the area include the pine snake, bald eagle, otter, deer, woodpecker, owl, bobcat, heron, egret, fox, raccoon and alligator.

 - Hiking, horseback riding, fishing, primitive camping at designated sites, wildlife viewing and nature study. more info

 - Boating and canoeing opportunities are available on Black Creek, and the property is accessible by water; however, there are no launches located on the property.

 - Due to the sensitive nature of the ravines, bicycles are not allowed.

 - Climbing in the ravines is strictly prohibited.